BOOKHOME SYDNEY

 88. Rowe, Josephine (2019).
 Here Until August: Stories (1st ed).
 Melbourne, Carlton: Black Inc. 197 pp. Paperback small trade, very good condition, laminate lifting slightly bottom corner front cover, minor edgewear.
 Short travel stories by Australian author Josephine Rowe.
 This is a masterful collection of horizons and departures, heartbreak and seduction.
 These stories follow the fates of characters who, by choice or by force, are travelling beyond the boundaries of their known worlds.
 From the Catskills to the Snowy Mountains, the abandoned island outports of Newfoundland to the sprawl of an Australian Metropolis, this collection shows us how the places we inhabit shape us in ways both remote and intimate.
 ISBN/ASIN: 9781863959933.
 Our Book No: 30999. $20 AUD.

-92. Solzhenitsyn, Alexander (1973).
+91. Solzhenitsyn, Alexander; Parker, Ralph (translator) (1973).
 One Day in the Life of Ivan Denisovich (Reprint ed).
 Harmondsworth: Penguin Books.
-143 pp. Paperback, very good condition.
-Solzhenitsyn was a Russian novelist and outspoken critic of the Soviet Union and totalitarianism (and a later Nobel Prize winner).
+143 pp. Paperback small, very good condition, pages lightly toned, minimal edgewear.
+Alexander Solzhenitsyn was a Russian novelist and outspoken critic of the Soviet Union and totalitarianism (and a later Nobel Prize winner).
 The story is set in a Soviet labor camp in the 1950s and describes a single day of an ordinary prisoner, Ivan Denisovich Shukhov.
 This was the first account of Stalinist repression openly published in the Soviet Union.
 He fled to the West to publish further books.
+Translated from the Russian language.
 ISBN/ASIN: 0140020535.
 Our Book No: 3960. $12 AUD.

-100. Timms, E. V. (1955).
+96. Timms, E. V. (1955).
 Ten Wicked Men.
 Sydney: Angus & Robertson.
-250 pp. Hardback small octavo, dustjacket, very good condition (in very good dustjacket), minor edgewear, owner's written name front free flyleaf, protected by removable semiarchival plastic sleeve.
-An abridged version of the his novel "Maelstrom", first published in 1938.
-A powerful and fascinating novel of high drama and deep-chuckling mirth, about the maelstrom of events in New France surrounding the great Cardinal Richelieu and his clever successor Mazarin.
+250 pp. Hardback small octavo, dustjacket, very good condition (in very good dustjacket), flap unclipped jacket, minor edgewear, owner's written name front free flyleaf, protected by removable semiarchival plastic sleeve.
+An abridged version of the novel 'Maelstrom' originally published in 1938 by Australian author E. V. Timms.
+A powerful and fascinating historical novel of high drama and deep-chuckling mirth, about the maelstrom of events in New France surrounding the great Cardinal Richelieu and his clever successor Mazarin.
 Includes adventures in England (mentions Cromwell) and French Canada.
 ISBN/ASIN: B0007J0CDE.
 Our Book No: 14593. $15 AUD.

-101. Timms, E. V. (1956).
+97. Timms, E. V. (1956).
 The Falcon.
 Sydney: Angus & Robertson.
-235 pp. Hardback small octavo, dustjacket, very good condition (in good dustjacket), pages lightly toned, edge tears & minor loss jacket (minor edgewear), endpapers toned.
-First edition, as this title.
-The writer of Australian historical romances here produces an historical novel set in the 17th century England.
+235 pp. Hardback small octavo, dustjacket, very good condition (in good dustjacket), pages lightly toned, flap jacket unclipped (small edge tears & minor loss, minor edgewear), endpapers toned.
+E. V. Timms, the author of Australian historical romances here produces an historical novel set in the 17th century England.
 During the reign of Charles II, Englishmen saw the power and ambition of Louis XIV of France a deadly threat to their nation.
 Plot and counter-plot simmered under the glittering surface of court life, ever ready to explode into violent action.
-Originally published in 1931 as "Whitehall".
+(First edition, this title.
+Originally published in 1931 as 'Whitehall'.).
 Our Book No: 25069. $15 AUD.

-103. Toohey, John (2002).
-Quiros (1st p/b ed).
+98. Toohey, John (2002).
+Quiros.
 Sydney, Potts Point: Duffy & Snellgrove.
 262 pp. Paperback trade, very good condition, cover creased along spine, minor edgewear, remainder stripe.
-Maritime adventure novel based on the life of the Spanish explorer and navigator, Quiros (d.
-1615), who sailed across the Pacific in search of the Great South Land, to tragic consequences.
+John Toohey has written an historic maritime adventure novel based on the life of the Spanish explorer and navigator Quiros (died 1615), who sailed across the Pacific from South America in search of the Great South Land, to tragic consequences.
 ISBN/ASIN: 1876631244.
-Our Book No: 25644. $16 AUD.
+Our Book No: 25644. $25 AUD.

-105. Trout, Nick (2013).
-The Patron Saint of Lost Dogs.
+100. Trout, Nick (2013).
+The Patron Saint of Lost Dogs (Australian ed).
 Sydney, Crows Nest: Allen & Unwin.
-337 pp. Paperback octavo, very good condition, minor edgewear.
-This book is a tale of new beginnings, forgiveness, and the American vet who finally finds his way home.
+337 pp. Paperback octavo, very good condition, edges lightly foxed, minor edgewear.
+This novel by Nick Trout is a tale of new beginnings, forgiveness, and the vet who finds his way home to inherit his father's failing veterinary practice.
 He has a lot of help from his animal patients who help him to heal.
+The author is an American vet and bestselling author.
+Australian edition.
 ISBN/ASIN: 9781743316627.
-Our Book No: 28100. $15 AUD.
+Our Book No: 28100. $18 AUD.